andreipfeiffer/css-in-js/README.md

 👎 **What you WON'T FIND here?**
 - which solution is _"the best"_, as I'll not add any grading, which would also be highly subjective;
-- which solution is _"the fastest"_, as I'm not concearned about rendering performance metrics (you can checkout [necholas's benchmarks](https://necolas.github.io/react-native-web/benchmarks/) for this);
+- which solution is _"the fastest"_, as I'm not concearned about rendering performance metrics (you can checkout [Necholas's benchmarks](https://necolas.github.io/react-native-web/benchmarks/) for this);

 <br />